grey0ut/cbodett.github.io/_posts/2023-08-20-Status_Update.markdown

 ---
 Hi all.
 Just wanted to provide a brief status update.
 It's been a while since my last post and while I have been busy, and making frequent use of Powershell, I haven't had anything novel that I felt like sharing.

 I've still been using the Get-GeoLocation function quite a bit as well as another function I wrote called Get-WhoIsIP.
 It's nothing crazy and primarily leverages "http://ipwho.is" API for results.
-I spent a lot of time using Powershell as a CLI and want a way to quickly look up IP addresses to determine ownership.
+I spend a lot of time using Powershell as a CLI and want a way to quickly look up IP addresses to determine ownership.
 Sometimes lots of IP addresses.

 Primarily I would say that I've had a lot of occasion to help other people with their Powershell related needs.
 Here are some highlight topics I can think of:
 - modified a Domain Join script to handle adding a computer to groups as part of the process.